Al-Dnz/MINISHELL_42/README.md

-# OPERATOR TAKEN AS CHAR
+# OPERATOR TAKEN AS CHAR OR STRING

 &&